U-boat patrols

 12 Jan 1942

-At 16.28 hours the surfaced boat was attacked in the Cabot Strait by a Canadian aircraft, dropping two 250lb depth charges.
-Luckily for the boat the green aircrew botched up the attack and the boat escaped unharmed.
+16.28 hrs, Cabot Strait, between Nova Scotia and Newfoundland, Canada: the surfaced boat was attacked by a Canadian aircraft dropping two 250lb depth charges.
+Luckily for U-130, the green aircrew botched the attack and the boat escaped unharmed.
 (Sources: KTB U-130)

 18 Jan 1942

-After unsuccessfully attacking a fast motor merchant off Nova Scotia at night, the boat was nearly lost when surprised on the surface by two Canadian "destroyers" about 01.20 hours.
-One of them tried to ram and passed only 10 metres astern of U-130 that immediately crash-dived.
-Iced-up diesel air intakes caused 8 tons of water to enter the boat which hit the bottom at a depth of 48 metres.
+Following an unsuccessful nighttime attack on a fast merchantman off Nova Scotia, the boat was nearly lost when surprised on the surface by two Canadian "destroyers" at about 01.20 hrs.
+One of them tried to ram, and passed only 10 metres astern of U-130, which immediately crash-dived.
+Iced-up diesel air intake valves caused 8 tons of water to enter the boat, which hit the bottom at a depth of 48 metres (157 ft).
 Luckily the warships dropped no depth charges, perhaps due to their equipment also being frozen.
 The Germans managed to pump the water out and the boat later headed southwards into warmer seas.
 (Sources: KTB U-130)

 About this data